 2. Adjustment of Industry Mortality for Improvement

-For purposes of the adjustment for credibility, the industry mortality table for a plusplus segment may be and the industry mortality table for a minusminus segment must be adjusted for mortality improvement.
+For purposes of the adjustment for credibility, the industry mortality table for a mortality segment may be and the industry mortality table for a longevity segment must be adjusted for mortality improvement.
 Such adjustment shall reflect the mortality improvement scale described in Section 11.B.3 from the effective date of the respective industry mortality table to the experience weighted average date underlying the data used to develop the expected mortality curves.

 3. Credibility Procedure